AndreaDev3D/Colorize/README.md

 and study the market with a live data feed.

 - Custom Date Range analysis .
-- Support of all available Exchange.(Binance,Bitmex)
+- Support of all available Exchange.
 - **Gunbot** module.
 - TelegramBot with notification.
 - TelegramBot scripting buy and sell.